 Recovering, she reached Wonder Woman at the JSA HQ.
 Wonder Woman soon discovered that the other male JSAers had also been killed by evil men from history – such as Nero, Genghis Khan, Cesare Borgia or Captain Kidd.
 Thankfully, she could resurrect them all using the purple healing ray.

 However, Wonder Woman tracked her down and made her an honoured guest of the Justice Society.
-This was the beginning of a process that would soon allow the Canary to become a full member.
+The Canary would eventually become a full member.

 Drake and Lance were then framed for the murder of an inventor.
 They eventually discovered that the man had co-invented an early form of laser, which criminals stole to use as an invincible weapon.
 The Canary and Lance narrowly defeated the gang and cleared their names.